adelekewest/Bincom-/README.md

-A one page website created as an interview project for BiNCOM Company.
+A one page website created as an interview project for BINCOM.